j6k4m8/hrefer/README.md

 ======
 So you've got users with fat fingers, huh?

+`hrefer` increases the 'receptive zone' of all links by a set amount, so that you can click *close to*, but not *on*, and still get desired behavior.

+(Disclaimer: Probably you shouldn't use this on dense or complex-behavior sites just yet.)

 #Usage
 Just dress your website up in a suit and tie and <i>this fella</i>: <code>&lt;script src=&quot;hrefer.js&quot;&gt;&lt;/script&gt;</code>.</p>

 Hey cool, that was easy.
 Now what?
 Next, instantiate a new `Hrefer{}` object like this: